psevilla24/SOC-HomeLab/README.md

 ![Screenshot 2024-02-07 at 1 29 22 PM](https://github.com/psevilla24/SOC-HomeLab/assets/86266429/14a9e399-f3c9-4b65-be5f-8416482b1fb6)
 ![Screenshot 2024-02-07 at 1 30 39 PM](https://github.com/psevilla24/SOC-HomeLab/assets/86266429/048c81a1-d55d-4ded-8736-b010b76332c4)

-Spin up Virtualbox and click new then Follow the prompt, I will keep it as default.
+Spin up Virtualbox and click new then Follow the prompt,Name the the VM, pick a storage to store files and find the iso file for security onion and
+I will keep the insallation as default.

 ![Screenshot 2024-02-02 at 7 38 25 PM](https://github.com/psevilla24/SOC-HomeLab/assets/86266429/ff3dc19b-8983-463f-b2a4-a8711a839b22)